oliverbebber/SC-900-Study-Notes/Capabilities of Microsoft Compliance Solutions.md

 # Describe security capabilities of Microsoft Sentinel
 ## Define the concepts of SIEM and SOAR
+SIEM: Security Information Event Management

+- System that collects data from many other sources within the network.
+- Provides real-time monitoring, analysis, correlation & notification of potential attacks

+SOAR: Security Orchestration Automation & Response

+- Centralized alert and response automation with threat-specific playbooks.
+- Response may be fully automated of single-click.

 ## Describe how Microsoft Sentinel provides integrated threat management